-Revived in 1994, Frontier Airlines, the carrier that has been through bankruptcy, restructuring, and many other changes, has been expanding its route network and presence across the United States.
-Many of their cities even stray away from the typical low-cost business model in favor of busier hub airports.
+Revived in 1994, Frontier Airlines, the carrier that has been through bankruptcy, restructuring and many other changes, has been expanding its route network and presence across the United States.
+Many of its cities even stray away from the typical low-cost business model, which favors secondary airports over major hubs.

 In certain hub cities, Frontier Airlines boasts strong performance.
 Denver International Airport, the third busiest airport in the nation, is the ultra-low-cost carrier’s largest city.
-Additionally, they’ve been expanding their footprint in Miami and Philadelphia, making these cities among the busiest in Frontier’s network.
-However, a recent announcement from the Denver-based carrier revealed that the airline plans to pull out of Washington Dulles International Airport and Newark Liberty International Airport in the first quarter of 2022.
+Additionally, Frontier has been expanding its footprint in Miami and Philadelphia, making these cities among the busiest in the carrier's network.
+However, a recent announcement from the Denver-based carrier revealed that the airline plans to pull out of Dulles International Airport and Newark Liberty International Airport in the first quarter of 2022.

-Washington Dulles is not a large city for Frontier.
-Given that they already serve nearby Reagan Airport and only fly thrice-weekly nonstop flights to Orlando from the Virginia hub, it’s clear the market has little importance for the carrier.
+Washington-Dulles is not a large city for Frontier.
+Given that it already serves nearby Reagan Airport and only flies thrice-weekly, nonstop flights to Orlando from the Virginia hub, it’s clear the market has little importance for the carrier.

-However, Newark has many nonstop flights on Frontier and still is a relatively new market for the airline.
+However, Newark has many nonstop flights on Frontier and is still a relatively new market for the airline.
 First landing in the city on Nov.
-14, 2019 with nonstop flights to Las Vegas, Miami, Orlando, and San Juan, the airline took advantage of the newly available space at the airport following the exit of Southwest Airlines.
-With a slew of new routes planned for the subsequent months, including nonstop flights to Denver, Atlanta, Palm Beach, and Phoenix, the airline appeared confident and optimistic about their future at the Garden State’s busiest airport.
+14, 2019, with nonstop flights to Las Vegas, Miami, Orlando and San Juan, the airline took advantage of the newly available space at the airport following the exit of Southwest Airlines.
+With a slew of new routes planned for the subsequent months, including nonstop flights to Denver, Atlanta, Palm Beach and Phoenix, the airline appeared confident and optimistic about its future at the Garden State’s busiest airport.
 However, on a third-quarter earnings call, Senior Vice President of Commercial Daniel Shurz explained that both Newark and Dulles’ airport costs were too high.

 These dropped airports are not the first markets to be discontinued by Frontier in recent months.
-The carrier has also pulled out of Los Angeles and San Jose, citing operating costs as their reason for pulling out.
-Interestingly, following their exit from Los Angeles, the airline inaugurated flights to smaller, nearby Bob Hope Airport in Burbank.
+The carrier has also pulled out of Los Angeles and San Jose, citing operating costs as the reason for exiting the market.
+Interestingly, following its exit from Los Angeles, the airline inaugurated flights to smaller, nearby Bob Hope Airport in Burbank.
 Across the country in New York, Frontier also inaugurated flights to Stewart Airport, a smaller, alternative airport for the New York area.
 In both of these instances, Frontier might be looking for alternative airports to take advantage of the Southwest Effect, where they can stimulate demand through low fares while finding a new, inexpensive gateway for major markets.

-Frontier’s exit from these major hub airports and entrance into smaller alternative airports could set them up for future success by allowing them to have an inexpensive presence in important cities.
+Frontier’s exit from these major hub airports and entrance into smaller alternative airports could set it up for future success by allowing it to have an inexpensive presence in important cities.